Myra Bradwell: Career

 To support women's suffrage and efforts to gain employment, Myra Bradwell helped write the Illinois Married Women's Property Act of 1861.
 With Alta M. Hulett, she wrote the Earnings Act of 1869; both bills allowed married women to control their earnings and property.
 In August 1869, a federal judge from the Seventh Circuit Court of Appeals and state's attorney examined Bradwell's legal ability, pronounced her qualified, and suggested that the Illinois State Supreme Court Issue her a law license.
 But, her application was denied on the grounds that as a married woman, she could not enter into any legal contracts, as lawyers do in their profession.
-On February 5, 1870, the Illinois high court again denied her claim for a law license on the basis of sex.
-Chief Justice Charles B. Lawrence stated that "God designed the sexes to occupy different spheres of action."
+On February 5, 1870, the Illinois high court denied the appeal of her claim for a law license on the basis of sex.
+Chief Justice Charles B. Lawrence stated that "God designed the sexes to occupy different spheres of action".

-Bradwell appealed to the United States Supreme Court, claiming that refusing to admit her to the bar because she was female violated her constitutional rights under the Fourteenth Amendment ("No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws...").
+Bradwell appealed further to the United States Supreme Court, arguing that refusing to admit her to the bar because she was female violated her constitutional rights under the Fourteenth Amendment ("No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws...").
 Despite the efforts of Senator Matthew Hale Carpenter, who argued on her behalf, the Court held 8 to 1 that the Privileges and Immunities Clause of the Fourteenth Amendment did not include the right to practice a profession.
-Justice Joseph Bradley wrote, "The natural and proper timidity and delicacy which belongs to the female sex evidently unfits it for many of the occupations of civil life...
+Justice Joseph P. Bradley wrote, "The natural and proper timidity and delicacy which belongs to the female sex evidently unfits it for many of the occupations of civil life...
 [T]he paramount destiny and mission of woman are to fulfill the noble and benign offices of wife and mother.
-This is the law of the Creator."
+This is the law of the Creator".
 Bradwell v.
 Illinois, 83 U.S. (16 Wall.)
 130 (1873).